uOttawa logo

 Email:

-I am an Associate Professor at the School of Electrical Engineering and Computer Science (EECS) of the University of Ottawa, where I am also Co-director of the Sedna Research Lab.
+I am a Full Professor in the School of Electrical Engineering and Computer Science (EECS) at the University of Ottawa, where I am also Co-director of the Sedna Research Lab.
 Previously, I worked as a senior research scientist at the Interdisciplinary Centre for Security, Reliability and Trust (Luxembourg), a permanent member of the research staff at Simula Research Laboratory (Norway), and as an NSERC postdoctoral fellow at University College London (UK).

-I am currently on the lookout for highly motivated PhD and MSc candidates interested in software engineering, requirements engineering, applied artificial intelligence, or legal compliance.
-Please feel free to contact me with your CV and transcripts, or alternatively, include my name as a potential supervisor when you submit your official application so that the application comes to my attention.
+I am always on the lookout for highly motivated PhD and MSc candidates interested in software engineering, model-driven engineering, requirements engineering, applied artificial intelligence, and legal compliance.
+Please feel free to contact me with your CV and transcripts, or alternatively include my name as a potential supervisor when you submit your official application so that it comes to my attention.
 Please understand that I receive a large volume of inquiries related to graduate admissions.
-I do my best to answer as many of these inquiries as I can, but it is not always possible to respond to all the inquiries.
-Rest assured, all the inquiries will be carefully looked into.
+I do my best to answer as many as I can, but it is not always possible to respond to all inquiries.
+Rest assured, all inquiries will be carefully considered.

 Research Interests